HomeThe 8 LeaksProfit Pressure TestRun Your NumbersProfit Conversion AuditBlogFAQAboutFind My Leaks ↗

-You're Selling One Thing When Customers Would Buy Four: How Offer Architecture Drives Profit
+You're Selling One Thing When Customers Would Buy Four: How The Stack Drives Profit

-Your existing customers are buying adjacent services from your competitors.
-Not because those competitors are better — because you never offered an alternative.
-That gap is The Stack, and closing it typically recovers $100K–$300K/year with zero new marketing spend.
+Most businesses under $10M have one core offer.
+Their existing clients are buying adjacent services from competitors — not because those competitors are better, but because you never offered an alternative.
+That is The Stack leaking.

 TL;DR